kagurazakahope/y_u0003_as_shell/readme.md

 Flashing example for this keyboard:

 Suggest to use STM32CubeProgrammer to flash.
-Other methods were not tested.
+Other methods had not been tested.

 ## Bootloader